yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of VIM editor showing the updated file.](media/Ex4-Task5.6.png)

-7. Use `<esc>:wq` to save your script and exit VIM
+7. Use `<esc>:wq` to save your script and exit VIM.

-8. Run the update script
+8. Run the update script.

     ```bash
     bash ./update-ip.sh
     ```

-9. Verify the IP update by visiting the url in your browser
+9. Verify the IP update by visiting the url in your browser.

-    > Note, it is normal to receive a 404 message at this time
+    >**NOTE:** It is normal to receive a 404 message at this time.

     ```text
     http://fabmedical-[SUFFIX]-ingress.eastus.cloudapp.azure.com/